bobcarroll/jira-client/README.md

             for (String l : issue.getLabels())
                 System.out.println("Label: " + l);

-            /* Change the summary and add two labels to issue.
+            /* Change the summary and add two labels to the issue.
 The double-brace initialiser isn't required, but it helps with readability. */ issue.update()
                 .field(Field.SUMMARY, "tubes are clogged")